stevecondylios/simple_forex/README.md

 **Optional**

-Schedule the `easy_money:fetch_rates` rake task to run at the frequency you require.
+Schedule the `simple_forex:fetch_rates` rake task to run at the frequency you require.

 Tip: open exchange rates's free API gives 1000 calls monthly, and there are ~700 hours in month, so you safely run it hourly while staying within the free limit.